mysociety/alaveteli/doc/manual/docs/installing/next_steps.md

 </div>

 Alaveteli calculates the due dates of requests taking account of the public holidays you enter into the admin interface.

 If you have set the [`WORKING_OR_CALENDAR_DAYS`]({{site.baseurl}}docs/customising/config/#working_or_calendar_days) setting for Alaveteli to `working`, the date when a response to a request is officially overdue will be calculated in days that are not weekends or public holidays.

 If you have set [`WORKING_OR_CALENDAR_DAYS`]({{site.baseurl}}docs/customising/config/#working_or_calendar_days) to `calendar`, the date will be calculated in calendar days, but if the due date falls on a public holiday or weekend day, then the due date is considered to be the next week day that isn't a holiday.

-To add public holidays, go to the "Holidays" tab of the admin interface.
+To add public holidays, go to the
+<a href="{{ site.baseurl }}docs/glossary/#admin" class="glossary__link">admin interface</a>
-From here you can either add each holiday day by hand, using the "New Holiday" button, or you can create multiple holidays at once using the "Create holidays from suggestions or iCal feed" button.
+and click on **Holidays**.
+From here you can either add each day of holiday by hand, using the **New Holiday** button, or you can create multiple holidays at once using the **Create holidays from suggestions or iCal feed** button.

 ## Start thinking about customising Alaveteli